One of the most common topics we get asked is how to lay the perfect shed concrete slab for your new shed.

 Before we begin, let’s start with a warning:

 Don’t lay your concrete slab in advance!

-Before even thinking about forming or pouring your concrete slab, we STRONGLY recommend that you finalise your garden shed design first.
+Before even thinking about forming or pouring your concrete slab, we STRONGLY recommend that you finalise your shed design first.

 Don’t assume, “I know what I want, so what’s the harm in laying the slab now?”.

 Sheds designs that are still in the planning stage are much more flexible than concrete slabs that are already in the ground!